-This provision will allow current residential care providers to enroll as customized living providers.
+This provision allowed former residential care providers to enroll as customized living providers.
 The residential care provider that transitions to customized living must also comply with HCBS settings rule requirements and complete a HCBS Provider Attestation for the customized living setting.
 For more information, see DHS – Transition plan for home and community-based settings.

 EW does not have the “size and location – size exception” policy.
-Therefore, this exception was not needed for providers who serve only people on EW.
+Therefore, this exception was not needed for providers who served only people on EW.

 The 2017 Minnesota Legislature created a cost-neutral exception to the moratorium on corporate foster care and community residential settings for people on the BI and CADI waivers affected by the discontinuation of the residential care waiver service.

-Lead agencies may continue transition planning for people affected by this change using the Person-Centered, Informed Choice and Transition Protocol (PDF) and the My Move Plan Summary, DHS-3936 (PDF).
-(For more information on the move plan summary, see the July 14, 2016, eList announcement).
+Lead agencies may continue transition planning for people affected by this change using the Person-Centered, Informed Choice and Transition Protocol, DHS-3825 (PDF) and the My Move Plan Summary, DHS-3936 (PDF).
+For more information on the move plan summary, see the July 14, 2016, eList announcement.

-1. Coordinate a training and technical assistance webinar for lead agencies and residential care providers.
-This webinar will identify tools and provide information to support a person’s transition to alternative services.
-DHS will share meeting dates, times and locations via eLists from DHS Aging and Adult Services and Disability Services divisions.
+1. Coordinated a training and technical assistance webinar for lead agencies and residential care providers (see the June 28, 2017, Discontinuation of Residential Care presentation [PDF]).
+This webinar identified tools and provided information to support a person’s transition to alternative services.

-2. Send a formal notice to people who receive residential care that the service will be discontinued, as outlined in the waiver amendments.
+2. Sent a formal notice to people who received residential care that the service will be discontinued, as outlined in the waiver amendments.

-3. Communicate the following to residential care providers:
+3. Communicated the following to residential care providers:

-This change affects approximately 192 people on the BI, CADI and EW waivers.
-Other waiver services are still available to people on the BI, CADI and EW waiver programs that will support their unique needs, either in their own homes or provider settings.
+This change affected approximately 192 people on the BI, CADI and EW waivers.
+Other waiver services are still available to people on the BI, CADI and EW waiver programs that will support their unique needs, either in their own homes or in provider settings.

-We are pursuing this change for a number of reasons, including:
+We pursued this change for a number of reasons, including:

-Of the 192 people who currently receive residential care:
+Of the 192 people who received residential care:

-Twenty providers currently offer residential care as a waiver service.
+Twenty providers offered residential care as a waiver service.

 Adding new standards to residential care would result in service duplication of other HCBS waiver services.
 Extending Chapter 245D licensing standards to boarding and lodging facilities with special service registration would require higher-than-necessary standards of care for facilities that are appropriately serving other people.